Green Steam Energy

 The revolutionary new patented design converts reciprocating movement into rotary movement, greatly streamlining the piston design and allowing for more versatility and project flexibility.
 There are limitless possibilities and advantages for clean steam power.
 Some of the main advantages are: less air and noise pollution, high torque at low speeds, multiple fuel capabilities, and long life with low maintenance.

-About the Flexible Rod Transmission (from Green Steam).
+Flexible Rod Transmission

 The properties of the patented crank mechanism (called a “flexible rod transmission”) invented by Robert Green, provides this engine with the advantage of eliminating the typical crankshaft and cam that requires lubrication and precision machining.
 It also provides the unique configuration whereby the cylinders are aligned in the same direction as the main shaft.
 The result is a compact, lightweight and slim engine that is extremely simple to construct and assemble.